Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 `order amount * impact price = settlement-x`

-Settlement cannot use >50% of the available liquidity, Only settles orders whose max/min prices are met, Updates Price on listing contract again,
+Only settles orders whose max/min prices are met, Updates Price on listing contract again,
 Note that all numbers in all formulas need to use some form of safe math to account for decimals